-Before you begin, we recommend you check all devices on the detector and sounder circuits are correctly connected (see pages 7 and 8) and that cable integrity is verified throughout the installation.
+Before you begin, we recommend you check all devices on the zone circuits and conventional sounder circuits are correctly connected (see pages 7 and 8) and that cable integrity is verified throughout the installation.
 Important: DO NOT use a high voltage insulation tester with any electronic devices connected.